-Utensils used directly in the fire (e.g., BBQ grate) must be kashered by placing them in fire.
+Utensils used directly in the fire, (e.g. BBQ grate) must be kashered by placing them into fire.
 This process has the effect of burning any absorbed taste.
 To qualify as a complete libun, metal must be heated until it glows.
 A self-clean cycle of an oven (approx. 850° F) also qualifies as libun.
-There is no need to wait 24 hours before libun, though it is often advised.
+There is no need to wait 24 hours before libun, though it is advised.
 There is no need to scrub the utensil before performing libun, since the fire will burn off residue, but some cleaning is advised.

 Utensils that were used to cook non-kosher liquid can be kashered with hagalah (boiling in water).
 To prepare the utensil for hagalah, the utensil must be thoroughly cleaned.
 Only utensils that can be scrubbed clean should be kashered.
 Items that have narrow cracks, crevices, deep scratches or other areas that cannot be cleaned, cannot be kashered for Passover.
-The following, for example, cannot be kashered for Passover: pots with rolled lips, bottles with narrow necks, filters, colanders, knives (or other utensils) where food could get trapped between the blade and handle.
+The following, for example, cannot be kashered for Passover: pots with rolled lips, bottles with narrow necks, filters, colanders, knives (or other utensils) where food can get trapped between the blade and handle.
 After cleaning, the utensils should then be left idle for 24 hours.
 To kasher, every part of the utensil must make contact with boiling water.
 This process can be done in parts.
 For example, a large spoon can be immersed into a pot of boiling water for 10 seconds, turned over and then the remainder immersed.
 When the utensil is removed from the boiling water, it should be rinsed off in cold water.
 While strictly speaking these utensils may be kashered in a clean non-Passover pot that was not used for 24 hours, the minhag, however, is to kasher the pot first, by boiling water in the pot and discarding.

 If the utensil only came in contact with hot liquid being poured on it (iruy), it can be kashered in the same manner.
-If the utensil came in contact with hot chametz solids, then one should kasher by pouring boiling water via an even melubenet (heated stone), pouring water onto the stone and allowing water to drip onto the surface.
+If the utensil came in contact with hot chametz solids, then one should kasher by pouring boiling water accompanied by an even melubenet, a heated stone.
 For example, if hot pasta fell into a sink, stones should be heated on the stove, and moved around the surface of the sink while boiling water is poured over them.
 In this way, the water will remain boiling on the surface of the sink.
 The stones may need to be reheated several times, since they cool down quickly.
-In all other aspects, the process is identical to hagalah.
+In all other aspects the process is identical to hagalah.

 In certain cases, libun kal is sufficient.
 This can be accomplished by heating in an oven at 550° F for one hour.
 This method of kashering can be used in place of hagalah.
 It is also used when the need for libun is only an added stringency.

-NOT EVERY MATERIAL CAN BE KASHERED.
-Ceramic, such as china, and enamel-coated pots, cannot be kashered.
-It is the custom of Ashkenazim not to kasher glass.
-Some poskim did not permit kashering plastic or other synthetic materials for Passover, however the opinion of the OU rabbanim is that they may be kashered, if there is a need.
+Not every material can be kashered.
+Ceramic, such as china, and enamel coated pots cannot be kashered.
+It is the custom of Ashkenazim not to kasher glass as well.
+Some poskim did not permit kashering plastic or other synthetic materials for Passover; however, the opinion of the OU rabbanim is that it may be kashered, if there is a need.
 Ask your rabbi for guidance.
 As a rule, materials such as metal, wood, stone, natural rubber and fabric can be kashered.